HIV and Opportunistic Infections, Coinfections, and Conditions

 As kidney disease gets worse, a person may have swelling of the legs, feet, or ankles (called edema).
 Symptoms of advanced chronic kidney disease can include:

-Blood and urine tests are used to detect kidney disease.
-Care for people with HIV includes testing for kidney disease.
+Blood and urine tests are used to detect kidney disease, which should be prioritized in people with HIV.

 What is the treatment for kidney disease?

 People with kidney disease can take steps to protect their kidneys from further damage.
 For example, many people with kidney disease take medicines to control high blood pressure.
-They may also reduce the amount of salt and protein in their diet to manage their kidney disease.
+They may also reduce the amount of certain nutrients in their diet (such as salt and protein) to help manage their kidney disease.

-- There are two main types of dialysis.
-Like the kidneys, both types filter harmful waste and extra water out of the blood.
+• Dialysis: There are two main types of dialysis.
+Both types, like the kidneys, filter harmful waste and extra water out of the blood.
 In hemodialysis, a machine outside of the body is used to filter the blood.
-In peritoneal dialysis, the lining of the abdomen filters the blood inside the body.
+In peritoneal dialysis, the lining of the abdomen filters the blood inside the body using a catheter.

-- A kidney transplant is surgery to place a healthy kidney from a donor into the body of a person with kidney failure.
-The donated kidney can be from a person who just died or from a living person.
+• Transplant: A kidney transplant is a surgery that replaces a failing kidney with a healthy kidney from a donor.
+The donated kidney can be from a person who recently died or from a living person.

 Both dialysis and a kidney transplant are used to treat kidney failure in people with HIV.